-One of the best things you can do for your employees is to set aside some time in their schedule where they do nothing but learn.
-For example, Warren Buffet, Bill Gates, Elon Musk and many others use something called the 5-hour rule.
-Essentially, most successful people set aside one hour per day (or five hours per week) for reading or learning in general.
-This could be on mastering a new op or picking up a new skill set, working on communication skills, etc.
+For example, Warren Buffet, Bill Gates, Elon Musk and many others follow the 5-hour rule.
+Here, they give themselves one hour a day (or five hours every week) for reading or learning new skills.
+This could be anything from mastering a new op to improving communication skills.

 If you’re more fond of long-term activities, set aside an entire day for learning something new.
-This could be the perfect opportunity for a remote company meetup where instead of team building, you acquire practical skills you can apply immediately.
-This can be an on-the-job or off-the-job activity too, where you bring in an expert from the outside to share knowledge.
+This could be the perfect opportunity for a remote company meetup where instead of team building, you acquire practical skills.
+This can be an on-the-job or off-the-job activity, where you invite experts to share knowledge.

 Learning days are best done in an offline setting simply because you can have more control and you know exactly what the employees are doing at a given point in time.

-The great thing about peer learning is that there is no shortage of tools that you can use for this activity.
-You can do something basic like sharing a Slack channel for education purposes.
-It will be a good way to get started until you’re ready to use something more robust.
-There are countless learning management solutions that let your employees share knowledge, provide feedback, and have structured ongoing lessons in the workplace.
+The great thing about peer learning is that there is no shortage of tools.
+You can create a Slack channel where employees can share their learnings, and offer feedback.
+It is a good start until you’re ready to use something more robust.

-For example, LinkedIn had a peer learning activity where employees taught each other about the key company values through practice in difficult conversations.
+For example, LinkedIn had a peer learning activity where employees taught each other about the key company values through practice.
 It was led and facilitated by the employees where they prepared one another for real-life experiences.
 Furthermore, subject matter experts can provide LinkedIn endorsements to add social recognition element within peer learning activity.

-Unlike peer learning, mentorships are more one-sided.
-With peer learning, employees learn from each other and teach each other while mentorships are a guided experience where senior staff members teach others the knowledge and skills needed to advance in their job and career.
+Unlike peer learning, mentorship routines are a one-way street.
+With peer learning, employees learn from each other while mentorships are a guided experience where senior staff members teach others the knowledge and skills needed to advance in their career.

-Despite being technically one-sided, it still requires a conscious effort from both sides for the routine to work.
-Both the mentor and the mentee need to have a structure in their meetings, they need to give each other feedback, help schedule their sessions, and more.
+Despite being a one-sided activity, it still requires a conscious effort from both sides for the routine to work.
+Both the mentor and the mentee need to have a structure in their meetings, offer valuable feedback, proactively schedule sessions, and more.

 General Electric is a well-known example of a company with a superb mentoring program.
-Top-level executives are connected with all types of employees to not only help them learn more but also to educate a new generation of leaders for the top management tiers.
+Top-level executives are connected with various employees to not only help them learn more but also to train them for leadership roles.

 Whether your employees work remotely, in the office, or in a hybrid model, onboarding is a crucial step in an employee's personal development journey.
 This is especially important in remote companies, where it could take months for new hires to meet their colleagues in person.
 This makes onboarding one of the most defining moments in your employee’s journey, and we’re here to guide you at every step.

-Another great example comes from software giant Microsoft.
-Ever since the pandemic started and they rolled out fully remote work, they’ve hired more than 27,000 new employees.
-In one article on their blog, they attribute the success of their program to hybrid onboarding and the excellent connection new hires made with their managers.
+We selected another great example from the software giant - Microsoft.
+Ever since they rolled out the remote work model, they’ve hired over 27,000 new employees.
+They attribute this success to their hybrid onboarding process because of which their new hires could easily connect with their managers.

 As such, it’s a good idea to get the most out of a hybrid workplace and get accustomed to onboarding employees in this new setting.

 Walmart is one of the biggest companies in the world and they have an excellent example of microlearning in place.
-They had issues with work-related accidents and since they have varied age groups, it was important for their solution to be all age-inclusive.
-So they introduced short 3-4 minute quizzes that each employee would do during their shift so they could remember more easily what (not) to do.
+Accidents at work began to surface in everyday routines.
+Since they employ people of varied age groups, it was important for their solution to be all age-inclusive.
+So they introduced short 3-4 minute quizzes where each employee could easily remember what (not) to do.
 As a result, incidents in some Walmart stores dropped by an amazing 54%.

-It is no surprise then that the microlearning niche in software is booming.
-There are quite a few apps that allow you to take the entire microlearning experience to your employees’ phones and computers and make them learn one second at a time.
+It is no surprise that the microlearning niche in software is booming.
+There are a lot of apps that make learning fun and memorable.
 One such app is Grovo, that lets you pick a variety of lessons on compliance, personal development and many other topics which are crucial for the workplace.
 You can use their templates, edit them or create something of your own for your specific needs.